ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 ## What Are We Trying to Do?

-Our declaration for `struct string` in `example.c` is currently transformed from this C source:
+Our declaration of `struct string` in `example.c` is currently transformed from this C source:

 ```c